 Reading the jury instructions is a great way for a lay person to gain a basic understanding of the elements of the offense.
-Of course, numerous defenses may apply in a particular case.
-Additionally, your criminal defense attorney can request special jury instructions that address the particular facts and circumstances of the case.
+Of course, numerous defenses may apply in a particular case that warrant special jury instructions.

 To prove the crime of voyeurism, the prosecutor with the State Attorney’s Office must prove the following three elements beyond a reasonable doubt:

-- The (act alleged) was done with an indecent, lascivious, or lewd intent.
+- The act alleged was done with an indecent, lascivious, or lewd intent; and

 Florida law defines the words “indecent, lascivious or lewd” to mean an intent on the person doing the act that is: